 In addition to performing, Martin is a prolific composer of music in the classical and jazz realms.
 His current primary focus is writing for his Brian Martin Big Band, an elite ensemble comprised of many of the top jazz musicians from Iowa and New England that is dedicated to performing his original compositions and arrangements.
 His original composition “Lookin’ Forward” was selected for performance during the Young Composers Showcase at the Tenth Annual JEN Conference, and was performed by the US Army Jazz Ambassadors .
 Many of his big band compositions and arrangements can be found on several of UNI Jazz Band One's annual CD releases including: Vibrant Lights (2019) That Doesn't Even Look Like You (2017), Not With THAT Attitude!
 (2014) and This is the Band (2013).
 He has been commissioned to write music for ensembles ranging in ability and style from elementary band to collegiate jazz to high school show choir.

-Martin is available as a tutor for trombonists and composers in the Amherst area.
-He was sought after as a trombone clinician in central Iowa, having led masterclasses in school districts such as West Des Moines and Ankeny.
-His high-school private students have been members of ensembles at the All-State and All-District levels, as well as participants of various honors ensembles.
-During his tenure as a public school Band Director, his students received many awards and honors, most notably earning participation in the Iowa All-State Music Festival in 2016 for the first time since 1990, ending a 26 year long absence from the festival.
+Martin is available as a tutor for trombonists and composers in the South Shore area.
+At UMASS, he directed the Jazz Lab ensemble, and coached a jazz quintet of undergraduate students.
+He has presented masterclasses on trombone performance, improvisation, and jazz pedagogy to middle school, high school, and collegiate students.
+His high school private students have been members of ensembles at the All-State and All-District levels, as well as participants of various honors ensembles.
+In 2014, Martin organized the Transcription Education Project, recording several of the Des Moines area's top jazz musicians improvising solos that are accessible to young students.
+During his tenure as a public school Band Director, his students received many awards and honors, most notably representing his district's Band program in the Iowa All-State Music Festival in 2016, the first time a Band student in that district had been accepted to the Festival since 1990.